REGISTRATION DEADLINE :

 Assignment for Week 2: Character Walk.
 This assignment will differ from other standard walks as the emphasis is to exude character and personality.

-Assignment for Week 5 and 6: Push and Pull.
+Assignment for following week: Push and Pull.
 Starting to incorporate more personality into the performance.
 Push and pull will emphasize contrasting timing and spacing.

-Last Assignment for 11 and 12: Dance.
+Last Assignment: Dance.
 This assignment involves a character dancing, but the challenge is to have the character doing something else while dancing.
 The emphasis is not the dancing but the other occupying action.

 We recommend that students take Introduction to Body Mechanics before taking Advanced Body Mechanics.